 Use a Vivid Description

 Paint a picture with words by describing a person, place, or event that has had a significant impact on your life.
 A vivid description can be a powerful way to create a strong emotional connection with the reader and immerse them in your world.
-For example, instead of saying "I grew up in a small town," you could describe the sights, sounds, and smells of your hometown in detail.
+As an example, instead of saying "I grew up in a small town," you could describe the sights, sounds, and smells of your hometown in detail.

 Share a Personal Reflection